What is a Registered Student Organization?

-Ballet Folklorico de Fort Lewis College is a dance group that embraces Hispanic culture through dancing traditional Mexican Folklore.
-We want to provide opportunities for students to learn how to dance and perform these traditional dances on campus and off campus.
-We also want to provide opportunity for students to travel around the United States and Mexico to learn different styles of Folkloric dancing from different regions of Mexico through workshops.
+Ballet Folklorico de Durango is a dance group that embraces Hispanic culture through dancing traditional Mexican Folklore.
+We want to provide opportunities for students to learn how to dance and perform these traditional dances both on- and off-campus.
+We also want to provide opportunities for students to travel around the United States and Mexico to learn different styles of Folkloric dancing from different regions of Mexico through workshops.
 All students can join regardless of ethnicity or skill.

 President: Ciara Carey, email@example.com